Joints are places in your body where two bones come together, such as your wrists, elbows, shoulders, hips, knees, and ankles.

 The most common disorders outside the joints that cause pain around the joints include:

 Bursitis Bursitis A bursa is a small sac filled with fluid.
 You have many bursae (the plural of bursa).
 Bursae cushion your muscles, tendons, and ligaments around joints and keep them from rubbing against each... read more or tendinitis Tendinitis Tendons are tough pieces of tissue that connect your muscles to your bones.
 Tendinitis is inflammation of a tendon.
-Tenosynovitis is similar.
-In tenosynovitis, the tendon inflammation also involves... read more
+Tendinitis causes pain, especially when you move that tendon It's most common... read more

 When should I see a doctor for pain in many joints?